elastic/ecs/rfcs/text/0000-remove-log-original.md

 This RFC supersedes issue [#841](https://github.com/elastic/ecs/issues/841) which implies breaking changes therefore the RFC Process is indicated.

 The request is to consolidate `log.original` and `event.original` by removing `log.original`, since these are almost equivalent in nature.
 (One) justification for preserving `event.original` is that not all events are logs.
+Once `log.original` is removed, `event.original` will be the sole field intended to capture the original untouched event.

-Breaking changes may be:
+The removal of `log.original` will be considered a breaking change since the field is being removed from the schema.
+Possible migration/mitigations for users impacted may include:

 - requirement to alias `log.original` for current users of this field
 - TBD if there exist current users of fields with distinct content/meaning in a common index mapping